Van Snowden

-Life and career
+Early life

 Snowden was born in San Francisco, California, in 1939.
 He was raised in Branson, Missouri, on a farm.
+Van was the son of Wyatt Estes Snowden and Ortha Dufree.

+Career

-Snowden peroformed as a puppeteer on the Sid and Marty Krofft film Pufnstuf, a spin-off of the series H.R.
+Snowden performed as a puppeteer on the Sid and Marty Krofft film Pufnstuf, a spin-off of the series H.R.
 Pufnstuf, and would take over from Roberto Gamonet as Pufnstuf in subsequent appearances.
 He continued to collaborate with Sid and Marty Krofft on a number of their other productions, including Land of the Lost, Sigmund and the Sea Monsters, Lidsville and The Bugaloos.
 Additionally, Snowden toured with The Pufnstuf Road Show for two years, and made an appearance in the non-Krofft series Mother Goose's Treasury.

 In 1989, Snowden and other puppeteers were nominated for an Emmy Award for Outstanding Performance in a Variety or Musical Program at the 41st Primetime Emmy Awards for their work on D.C.
 Follies.
 The nomination marked the first time that the Primetime Emmy Awards had honored puppeteers in their history.
 However, Snowden and the cast of D.C.
 Follies lost to singer Linda Ronstadt, who won for her performance on Great Performances on PBS that year.

 Snowden also assisted with the puppetry for the character Chucky in the horror films Child's Play 2 (1990) and Child's Play 3 (1991).
-His other film credits included work on Beetlejuice (1988), Bill & Ted's Bogus Journey (1991), Dracula (1992), Alien Resurrection (1997), Starship Troopers (1997) and The X-Files (1988).
+His other film credits included work on Beetlejuice (1988), Bill & Ted's Bogus Journey (1991), Dracula (1992), Alien Resurrection (1997), Starship Troopers (1997) and The X-Files (1998).
 During the 1980s, Snowden became the lead puppeteer on the television series Pee-wee's Playhouse.
 He was part of the puppetry team for The Crypt Keeper on Tales from the Crypt, an anthology series which aired from 1989 until 1996.

 His last television credit was as H.R.
 Pufnstuf on an episode of My Name is Earl in 2007.

 Snowden also worked for the puppeteer division of Hasbro and its Tiger Electronics division.
 He was part of the puppetry and programming team which developed the body, mouth and eye movements for such interactive toys as Furby, E.T., Gizmo and Yoda.
 Snowden headed Hasbro's puppeteer division for the last three years of his life and career.

+Death

-Van Snowden died from cancer on September 22, 2010, at St. Joseph's Hospital in Burbank, California, at the age of 71.
+Snowden died from cancer on September 22, 2010, at St. Joseph's Hospital in Burbank, California, at the age of 71.
 He was survived by his brother, Nick, and sister, Deanna.

-Van was the son of Wyatt Estes Snowden and Ortha Dufree.